Rayzorblade23/MightyPie/README.md

     - _Left-click_ is the normal function.
     - _Middle-click_ on Show Window Buttons will close that window.
     - _Right-click_ anywhere will close the Pie Menu.
-    - as stated in the [Disclaimer](#disclaimer), _Left-click_ on the Center Button of a Pie Menu executes "forward" action in most programs (it actually just triggers Alt + Right-Arrow)
+    - _Left-click_ on the Center Button of a Pie Menu triggers the "forward" mouse button by default (because I am using that for opening the Pie Menu and this way I still have that functionality).
+You can also set it to "backward" or nothing.

 5.  **Special Menu:** More Windows functions and settings.